 This department exists to help a company to create more value.
 It doesn’t just ensure the company has adequately qualified individuals to achieve its goals.
 But, it also ensures they enjoy working for the company and bring out the best for the company.

-This department develops a human resource plan to determine how many employees and qualifications are needed to meet company goals, including the steps to be taken.
-In addition, it aims to anticipate both current and future staff needs.
+The human resource department develops a human resource plan to determine the number of employees and qualifications needed to meet company goals, including the steps to be taken.
+The plan also aims to anticipate both current and future staff needs.
 The process begins with a workforce audit.

-The human resources department then identifies gaps and considers ways to address them, including how many employees are needed by considering aspects such as years of service, turnover rate, workload, qualifications, and budget.
+The human resource department then identifies gaps and considers ways to address them, including how many employees are needed, by considering aspects such as years of service, turnover rate, workload, qualifications, and budget.
 In addition, this department also plans matters such as recruitment, training and development, assessment, and promotion.

-The roles and functions of the human resources department
+The roles and functions of the human resource department

-The human resources department takes on several key roles in planning business needs for human resources, from hiring, training to firing.
+The human resource department takes on several key roles in planning business needs for human resources, from hiring and training to firing.
 It also plays a role in maintaining interpersonal and employee-company relationships and establishing a positive work environment.

 Recruitment